maehrlich1/microhabSel_LC-WGS/README.md

 ### Alignment Polishing

-* Read Merging across sequencing batches
+* Merging reads across sequencing batches
-* Remove Duplicate Reads
+* Removing duplicate reads
-* Clip overlapping paired-end reads
+* Clipping overlapping paired-end reads
 * Post-filter mapping QC

-Reads were given read-group information and merged across sequencing batches to give one `bam` file per sample.
+Reads were given read-group information and merged across sequencing batches resulting in one `bam` file per sample.
-Duplicate reads were removed using `Picard Tools 1.103` `MarkDuplicates` and overlapping paired-end reads were clipped to avoid overestimating sequence support at the SNP calling stage.
+Duplicate reads were removed using `Picard Tools 1.103` `MarkDuplicates` and overlapping paired-end reads were clipped using the `bamUtil 1.0.14` `clipOverlap` tool to avoid overestimating sequence support at the SNP calling stage.
 Final alignment QC was performed with `Qualimap2` to generate per-sample depth and coverage statistics.

+Note:
 * BQSR? - GATK recommends it but papers don't do it.
 Need known variants file, which needs to be bootstrapped.
 Could do a second round if needed, keep going for now.
 * Indel realignment? - No, because will use BAQ option in ANGSD (use -baq 2 option!, higher sensitivity)
-* Mapping Quality? -No, do it at ANGSD step and have it depend on the histogram (cutoff of 20 or 25 is good)
+* Mapping Quality Filter? - No, do it at ANGSD variant calling step.
+Use cutoff depending on histogram of MQs (cutoff of 20 or 25 is good)
-* Remove high depth? - No, do it at ANGSD step
+* Remove high depth locations? - No, do it at ANGSD variant calling step

 ### Variant Calling

+Variant calling was performed using

 * ANGSD: dont forget to: Use BAQ option 2, filter for MQ, filter for high depth